Last Updated on

 3. What exactly does a Facebook Ad Manager do?
 Who can they work for?
 What does a normal day look like?

-A Facebook Ad Manager listens to the clients’ goals or objectives for a specific campaign, they build up the strategy, build the campaign, create audiences, create the copies and graphics, research that specific market and if the offer the client has is relevant, can evaluate landing pages, test the ad sets and ads, optimize the analytics, and continue to provide ongoing maintenance to a campaign to ensure the client pays the lowest possible cost per conversion.
+A Facebook Ad Manager listens to the clients’ goals or objectives for a specific campaign, they build up the strategy, build the campaign, create audiences, create the copies and graphics, research that specific market and if they offer the client has is relevant, can evaluate landing pages, test the ad sets and ads, optimize the analytics, and continue to provide ongoing maintenance to a campaign to ensure the client pays the lowest possible cost per conversion.
 There are a variety of Facebook Ad Managers and each serves a specific niche.
 Finding someone who has narrowed their focus to serving a specific niche is key.
 This means they are familiar with the targeting, what copies and graphics work best for this market, and how to position the campaign.
 Working with someone general usually equals a massive waste of money.

 My days are sections out each week.
-Usually, I talk to clients Tuesdays and Thursday for our strategy calls or discovery calls, I’m available via Messenger, Voxer, and email.
+Usually, I talk to clients Tuesdays and Thursdays for our strategy calls or discovery calls, I’m available via Messenger, Voxer, and email.
 Mondays are my “report” days.
 This is when I like to send my clients a breakdown of their results, analytics, and any recommendations I have for their campaign.
 Most of the time I like creating videos as not everyone knows what I’m looking at or talking about when I use specific terms in an email.
 Video allows me to walk my clients through a specific section or give an overview.
-Each more and evening, I’m checking the campaign to ensure the conversion continue to stay as low as possible.
+Each more and evening, I’m checking the campaign to ensure the conversion continues to stay as low as possible.

 4. Where can a new Facebook Ad Manager find jobs online?